smplbody/hmr-benchmarks/README.md

 - **Evaluation on 5 test sets**
 - **FLOPs calculation**

+Additional:
+- Train annotation files for 31 datasets will be provided in the future
+- Future works can easily obtain benchmarks on HMR for baseline comparison on their selected dataset mixes and partition using our provided pipeline and annotation files.

 <!-- #### [Single-datasets](#single-datasets) | [Mixed--datasets](#installation) | [Train](#train) | [Evaluation](#evaluation) | [FLOPs](#flops) | -->